edosssa/backdrop-challenge/README.md

 ### To Query or not to Query

 The challenge requirements specify that the GraphQL server have a single `shortenURL` **query**.
 However, as per the GraphQL [specification](http://spec.graphql.org/draft/#sec-Mutation) it could be better implemented as a **mutation** instead because it modifies server resources akin to a http POST.
-Most GraphQL server implementations run queries in **parallel** which could lead to a race condition (albeit astronomically rare) where one operation containing multiple aliased shortenURL queries would generate the same shortUrl for two different long urls.
-As a result, the short url would resolve to the url of the last executed `shortenURL` query.
-Mutations on the other hand are resolved serially and will not have such a race condition.

 ### Schema first vs Code first